linode/docs/docs/development/nodejs/automate_browsing_with_nightmarejs.md

 ----

 **Nightmare.js** is a high-level browser automation library, designed to automate browsing tasks for sites that don't have APIs.
-The library itself is a wrapper around **Electron**, which is used as the browser by Nightmare.js.
-This guide will help you install Nightmare.js on Ubuntu 16.04 and run automation scripts without the need of a graphical user interface.
+The library itself is a wrapper around [Electron](https://electron.atom.io/), which Nightmare.js then uses as a browser to interact with web sites.
+This guide will help you install Nightmare.js on Ubuntu 16.04 and run automation scripts without the need for a graphical user interface.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

 3. Update your system: